crownlessking/web-ui/README.md

 };
 ```

-It's similar to a _button_ except that a default callback is provided if one was not implemented.
+Similar to a _button_ except that a default callback is provided if none was implemented.

 [[top](#web-ui)]